Molwickpedia

 • 1916 – Atomic model of Sommerfeld

-With the development of the Sommerfeld model, sublevels are included in the Bohr atom structure, circular orbits are dismissed and, to a certain extent, Einstein's Theory of Relativity is incorporated.
+The development of the Sommerfeld model includes sublevels within the Bohr atom structure, dismisses circular orbits and, to a certain extent, incorporates Theory of Relativity.

-The Sommerfeld model also makes electrons out to be electrical current and it does not explain why orbits must be elliptical.
-I think they are ellipsoids and that Sommerfeld is right in that the electron is a special kind of electromagnetic wave, which is called a wavon in Global Mechanics.
+The Sommerfeld model also makes electrons out to be an electrical current, and it does not explain why orbits must be elliptical.
+We believe they are ellipsoids, and that Sommerfeld is right in that the electron is a special kind of electromagnetic wave, wavon in Global Mechanics.

 • 1926 – Schrödinger model, or current model according to Wikipedia

-The Schrödinger model alters the philosophy of orbits surely because of its new contributions to the atomic theory of De Broglie regarding the wavy nature of mass in 1924, and describes electrons with wave functions.
-This configuration allows us to determine the probability of finding the electron in a specific point in space.
-Therefore, we get orbitals of spatial density of probability of finding an electron.
+The Schrödinger model alters the philosophy of orbits –most certainly because of its new contributions to the atomic theory of De Broglie regarding the wavelike nature of mass in 1924– and describes electrons with wave functions.
+This configuration allows us to determine the probability of finding the electron at a specific point in space.
+In this way, we obtain orbitals of spatial density of probability of finding an electron.

 • 2008 – Evolution of the current model of an atom

-In the following section, this online book of Global Mechanics proposes a new step in the evolution of the modern model of the atom in an attempt to continue to make progress in what we know about a physics reality that is as beautiful and simple as it is complex.
+In the following section, this online book of Global Mechanics proposes a new step in the evolution of the modern model of the atom in an attempt to continue to make progress in our knowledge of a physics reality that is as beautiful and simple as it is complicated.